-Oak Meadow is accredited through the The Middle States Association of Colleges and Schools and by the New England Association for Schools and Colleges.
+Oak Meadow is an accredited homeschool program through the New England Association for Schools and Colleges (NEASC).
 Oak Meadow is the first distance learning school to earn accreditation in NEASC’s prestigious 130-year history.

 - North Central Association Commission on Accreditation and School Improvement (NCA)

 - Western Association of Schools and Colleges (WASC)